cognitect/transit-format/README.md

-# transit
+# Transit

 A data interchange format.

 # Rationale

-transit is an extensible data notation for conveying values, primarily for program-to-program communication.
-This spec describes transit in order to facilitate the implementation of readers and writers in a wide range of languages.
+Transit is an extensible data notation for conveying values, primarily for program-to-program communication.
+This spec describes Transit in order to facilitate the implementation of readers and writers in a wide range of languages.

-transit provides a set of basic of elements and a set of extension elements for representing values.
+Transit provides a set of basic of elements and a set of extension elements for representing values.
 The extension mechanism is open, allowing programs using to add new elements specific to their needs.
 Users of data formats without such facilities must rely on either convention or context to convey elements not included in the base set, making application code much more complicated.
-With transit, convention and context-sensitive logic are unnecessary.
+With Transit, convention and context-sensitive logic are unnecessary.

-transit is designed to be implemented on top of formats for which high performance processors already exist, specifically JSON and MessagePack. transit uses these formats' native representations for built-in elements, e.g., strings and arrays, wherever possible.
-Extension elements which have no native representation in these formats, e.g., dates, are represented using a tag-based encoding scheme. transit also supports compression via caching of repeated elements, e.g., keys used in an array of maps, that can significantly reduce payload size.
+Transit is designed to be implemented on top of formats for which high performance processors already exist, specifically JSON and MessagePack.
+Transit uses these formats' native representations for built-in elements, e.g., strings and arrays, wherever possible.
+Extension elements which have no native representation in these formats, e.g., dates, are represented using a tag-based encoding scheme.
+Transit also supports compression via caching of repeated elements, e.g., keys used in an array of maps, that can significantly reduce payload size.

-The design of transit is focused on program-to-program communication, as opposed to human-to-program or program-human communication.
-While it does support an explicit verbose mode for representing transit elements in JSON, transit is not especially well suited for situations where human readability is paramount.
+The design of Transit is focused on program-to-program communication, as opposed to human-to-program or program-human communication.
+While it does support an explicit verbose mode for representing Transit elements in JSON, Transit is not especially well suited for situations where human readability is paramount.

-transit processes elements in terms of semantic types, but it is not a type system, and has no schemas.
-Nor is it a system for representing objects - there are no reference types, nor should a consumer have an expectation that two equivalent elements in some body of transit will yield distinct object identities when read, unless a reader implementation goes out of its way to make such a promise.
+Transit processes elements in terms of semantic types, but it is not a type system, and has no schemas.
+Nor is it a system for representing objects - there are no reference types, nor should a consumer have an expectation that two equivalent elements in some body of Transit will yield distinct object identities when read, unless a reader implementation goes out of its way to make such a promise.
 Thus the resulting values should be considered immutable, and a reader implementation should yield values that ensure this, to the extent possible.

-transit is a set of definitions for acceptable elements.
-A use of transit might be a stream or file containing elements, but it could be as small as the conveyance of a single element in e.g. an HTTP query param.
+Transit is a set of definitions for acceptable elements.
+A use of Transit might be a stream or file containing elements, but it could be as small as the conveyance of a single element in e.g. an HTTP query param.

-The base set of built-in and extension elements in transit is meant to cover the basic set of data structures common to most programming languages.
-While transit specifies how those elements are formatted in text, it does not dictate the representation on either the producer or consumer side.
+The base set of built-in and extension elements in Transit is meant to cover the basic set of data structures common to most programming languages.
+While Transit specifies how those elements are formatted in text, it does not dictate the representation on either the producer or consumer side.
 A well behaved implementation library should endeavor to map the elements to programming language types with similar semantics.

 # Specification

 ## Version

-This is version 0.8 of the transit specification.
+This is version 0.8 of the Transit specification.

 ## Implementations